 - Thank them for any positive action they have taken in the past on your issue.

-- Thank them for their time, and remind them you will be discussing the matter with your neighbours, and voting to support the issue at hand.
+- Thank them for their time and consideration and politely add that you look forward to hearing their response.
+Remind them you will be discussing the matter with your neighbours, and voting to support the issue at hand.

 - Mention specifically if you want a written response, then follow up with them in two weeks if there has been no reply.

-Toronto Environmental Alliance has a great sample letter for writing to your City Councillor that you can use as a guide.
+Toronto Environmental Alliance has a great sample letter for writing to your councillor that you can use as a guide:

 I am writing you today to ask you to take action to practice the 3Rs for gravel use and help save our countryside we and our rural neighbours depend on.